rocket-pool/old.docs.rocketpool.net/src/guides/staking/overview.md

 ## Tax Implications

 Each country has their own tax laws, and it would be impossible to document them all here.
 In some countries, depositing ETH for rETH may be considered **a taxable event**.
+However, because rETH inherently accumulates value while the actual amount of the token you hold remains constant, simply holding it usually **does not generate any taxable events**.

+This makes rETH **a preferable staking token for long-term holding** if your country separates short-term and long-term capital gains taxes.

 Tax laws related to cryptocurrencies are in their infancy; each user should do their own research and consider speaking with a tax professional.

 Below are some helpful sites that offer tax assistance to users related to Ethereum.